mgsx-dev/gdx-pd/README.md

 # Running tests and examples

-A bunch of examples are provided in "tests" folder.
-Just import gradle project from "tests" folder and run java classes from desktop project.
+A bunch of examples are provided in [desktop test project](tests/desktop/src/net/mgsx/pd).
+Just import gradle project from "tests" folder and run java classes.
 You don't need to build gdx-pd in order to run these tests.

 An example illustrates sound baking during a gradle build. (you have to replace pdVersion variable with latest gdx-pd version) :